 Tips for Using Sequins for Needlepoint

-I used a #28 Tapestry needle and one strand of Pebbly Perle to attach them.
+I used a #28 Tapestry Needle and one strand of Pebbly Perle (no longer made) to attach them.
 This needle went through the hole easily.
 I think a #26 would work as well, but I didn’t try it.

 Match your thread to the color of the sequin, THe matching thread blends in nicely.